goziri71/lms-work/POSTMAN_API_TESTING_GUIDE.md

 **Important:**

 - Only works for marketplace courses (`is_marketplace: true`, `owner_type: sole_tutor` or `organization`)
-- WSP courses are FREE - use `/api/courses/register` instead
+- WPU courses are FREE - use `/api/courses/register` instead

 ---